AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 Figure 7: Langmuir adsorption model, with outliers and inconsistencies removed.
 The points in blue contain all data from experiments run with 5 mg/L influent concentration of fluoride.
 The points in green are 15 mg/L influent fluoride, and the points in orange are 10 mg/L influent fluoride.

 ## Future Work
+#### Automated Benchtop System

+For the pump-powered (automated) system, experiments with 3 mg/L and 20 mg/L should be run to improve the accuracy of the adsorption model.
+Once these experiments have been completed, the adsorption model should be analyzed for trends at different PACl and fluoride concentrations.

+An additional task is to test different upflow velocities.
+It was noted that the coagulant formed a gel at the bottom of the sedimentation tube after running the experiment for several hours, thus causing a buildup of coagulant, which obstructed the upflow velocity.
+A future goal should be to determine an optimal upflow velocity through the sedimentation tube that minimizes the buildup of gel.

+The formation of floc blanket in fluoride tests is more difficult than in clay mixture tests.
+However, the importance of floc blanket in fluoride removal tests is still unknown.
+Therefore, the height of the floc blanket should be further investigated to see whether it affects fluoride removal efficiency directly or just floc removal.

+The data graphed for the Langmuir isotherm has much variability, in which there was particular vertical trends seen in the graph.
+Future teams should investigate into the data trends and compare that from the gravity powered system.

 #### Gravity Powered System

-The gravity powered system has been modified in a way that allows for easy adjustments to both the fluoride flowrate and the PACl flowrate.
-However, no tests have been done using this system.
-The gravity powered fluoride removal team should work to optimize the flowrate of both of these variables in order to achieve the desired effluent fluoride concentration of 1 mg/L fluoride.
+The gravity powered system has been modified so that it allows for easy adjustments to both fluoride flow rate and PACl flow rate.
+However, no tests have been done using this system yet.
+The gravity powered fluoride removal team should work to optimize the flow rate of both of these variables in order to achieve the desired effluent fluoride concentration of 1 mg/L fluoride.

-#### Pump Powered System

-**Ian's Comment:** Update this section with more detail for future work and some steps the next teams should take
+Future teams should also research on how to operate the system based on the findings of the automated system.
+A future goal should be to optimize the system so that it is compact, easy to transport, and easy to use.
+A standard operation manual should be developed so that the system can be tested in Honduras or India.
+The future team should also research options on how the system should be field-tested.

+Another goal is to research options on how to handle the fluoride-coagulant waste that exits the fluoride-removal system.
+One possible option is to concentrate the waste stream.
+Future teams should consider how the waste should be handled on-site in the communities where the fluoride-removal systems will be implemented.

+##Conclusion
+The summer 2018 fluoride team focused on creating an adsorption model by testing various fluoride and PACl concentrations.
+The team also worked on fabricating a gravity-powered system that will be used for research in the field.

 ## Bibliography
 ADA.
 (2017).
 Fluoride: Topical and Systemic Supplements.
 Retrieved from https://www.ada.org/en/member-center/oral-health-topics/fluoride-topical-and-systemic-supplements